 - Unrelated niche – this is also one thing that is hard to change but still possible.
 You can try to modify your topic so it would be more suitable for their readers but this still doesn’t mean they will accept it.
 The topic should be chosen with respect to both, author’s expertise and target blog’s audience interests (this is so called horizontal guest blogging).

-- Sponsored posts – from our experience prices for the sponsored posts vary from 5$ – 25.000$.
-But most of them are asking from 10$ – 1000$ depending od their pricing.
-Average pricing of all sponsored posts we received is 1433$ or 527$ if we don’t count that one offer of 25.000$.
-You can easily increase your win rate with this one if you are ready to spend that amount of money.
+- Sponsored posts – from our experience prices for the sponsored posts vary from $50 to $5000.
+We did a 220 website study analyzing sponsored offers we got over the years.
+An average sponsored post fee was $177, with a lot of volatility depending on the niche.
 Keep in mind that these prices are for publishing only.
 You would still have to provide content, images and make sure that everything is up to their guidelines and expectations.

 - Don’t provide backlinks – some sites are accepting guest posts and other content but they are not providing backlinks to other sites.
-Although backlinks are not always the goal, in most cases they play a very important role and are usually one of the main points of doing the blogger outreach.
-There are some options that are not too bad either and you can try to negotiate them.
-First is to get your brand mentioned without a link for building brand awareness.
-The second one is to get a nofollow link which can also be good – other than building brand awareness you are also making your backlink building campaign to look more natural.
+Although backlinks are not always the goal, in most cases, they play a very important role and are usually one of the main points of doing the blogger outreach.

 - Didn’t like the article – in some cases, bloggers simply don’t like the article.
 If they reject it, the article is used for another round of pitching and sooner or later is published somewhere else.

 Reasons for rejection is affecting blogger outreach efficiency!

 There are 4 most common reasons of our outreach: